 They will only attack humans if hurt or provoked and most bites occur when people try to kill or capture snakes.

 To protect your pets, when walking your dog always keep them on a lead in off leash areas.
 Keep cats inside or within the confines of a cat aviary.

 Keep your family safe

 To avoid snakes coming onto your property, keep your lawn short, reptile proof any aviaries or chicken enclosures and keep your property free of all debris and rubbish.

 Keep snakes safe

-All snakes are an integral part of the environment, they are protected in Australia and must not be harmed in any way.
+All snakes are a protected in Australia and must not be harmed in any way.

 If you find a snake in your yard, monitor the snake from a safe distance and they will usually move on within a few hours.
 If the snake is injured phone WIRES Rescue Line 1300 094 737 to arrange a trained rescuer to attend.
 Keep all pets and people away until the situation is resolved.